Connecting to a wireless home/office network

 Select the wireless network you wish to connect to and then click Connect.

-You should be prompted to enter your Security key/passphrase/network key, enter the key you chose and click OK.
+You should be prompted to enter your Security key/passphrase/network key, enter the key you set within the router, or that is listed on the router itself, and click OK.

 Go to the Apple Menu, click System Preferences and then click the Network icon.